jessemillar/devlog/_posts/2018-11-14-the-beginnings.md

 In the last few weeks, I've [finished up and formally released](https://jessemillar.itch.io/) three of my older game projects.
 Now that that's taken care of, I can start with a clean slate on on my next game: "The Staff of Lewis".

 "The Staff of Lewis" is a beat-em-up video game starring some of the fictional, larger-than-life characters [my wife](https://twitter.com/stephiemillar) and I have created together over the years.
 Lewis is an owl with a crazy side.
 He fancies himself a bit of a sorcerer and is quite upset when his magical staff is stolen so he sets out on a journey through multiple video games to reclaim his possession and show off his mastery of his favorite fighting games.
-"The Staff of Lewis"
+"The Staff of Lewis" starts inside a fictional game called "Penguin Punchers".
+Lewis got himself and his buddy [Pablo](https://jessemillar.itch.io/crates) stuck in the game and now they have to fight their way to freedom.

 ![Penguin Punchers Logo]({{site.baseurl}}/images/penguin-punchers-logo.png)